Once the Bridge agent is set up, you can log in to the bridge agent to view and modify the allowed configuration as needed. To do this:

 openssl genrsa -out {bridge_domain}.key 2048

-This command will create a .key file, which has to be uploaded to the Private Key field
+This command will create a .key file, which has to be uploaded in the Private Key field.

 3. Create a CSR (Certificate Signing Request)